 - Obsessive-Compulsive Disorder

-These are the most common mental health conditions, but there are still many conditions not listed that could impact your life and reflect in your job.
+These are the most common mental health conditions, but there are many more conditions that could affect you at work.
 The good news is the Office of Personnel Management (OPM) does not have a specific list of illnesses or disabilities that qualify for Federal Disability Retirement, so having comprehensive documentation of your condition is imperative to your case.
-The most significant point to include in your application is how your illness has affected your ability to work.
+The most important part of your application is showing the OPM how your illness has affected your ability to work.

 Understanding Reasonable Accommodation